AbhishekR3/Basketball-PlayAnalysis/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) License - see the LICENSE file for details.

 ## Acknowledgments